qckfx/driftfx/README.md

 **Fast**: Optimized with Cython - handles 10,000+ unique values in under 2 seconds.
 **Flexible**: Works with both CSV and Parquet files.

+> ⚠️ **Early Stage Project**: This project is in active development with frequent breaking changes.
+The API and data formats may change between versions.
+Please pin your dependencies if using in production.

 # Get Started
 ```bash
 pip install driftfx